C.J. Abrams Preview, Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 16th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.

-- The Orioles have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Orioles have the eighth-ranked team ERA across all MLB pitching staffs (3.97).

-- Orioles pitchers combine to allow 176 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to allow the eighth-fewest home runs in baseball (176 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.